amir-hojjati/BuildingAPI/README.md

 ```

 ### Running with Docker
-You can use Docker to build and start the containers:
+You can use Docker to build and start the container without any additional step, or deploy it directly to a cloud service:
 ```bash
 docker build .
 ```